‘Tell-tail’ signs of a happy pet

 Pet parents are like mind readers.
 Communication with our furry friend may not involve words, but we learn to understand each other perfectly.
-It’s easy to tell when your pet is hungry, grouchy or ill – but how do you know if they’re happy?
+It’s easy to tell when your pet is hungry, grouchy or poorly – but how do you know if they’re happy?

 Since having a conversation with them isn’t technically an option (although some will say their pets are quite the talkers!), we need to rely on cues other than language to know how our pets feel.
 We can do this by paying close attention to things like their appearance and body language.